Mother and Baby Homes Commission of Investigation: Criticisms during lifetime of the Commission

 The scope of the Investigation and in particular its restriction to just a limited number of named homes has been criticised by, among others, the United Nations Committee on the Elimination of Discrimination Against Women (CEDAW).
 In a 2017 report, it stated that the Commission of Investigation "is narrow such that it does not cover all homes and analogous institutions [and] therefore may not address the whole spectrum of abuses perpetrated against women and girls."

-The delay in publishing a final report and the fact that redress for victims of the homes was not considered until the final report was published was criticised by survivors, including the Coalition of Mother and Baby Home Survivors (CMABS).
+The delay in publishing a final report and the fact that redress for victims of the homes was not considered until the final report was published, received criticism from the survivors, including the Coalition of Mother and Baby Home Survivors (CMABS).
 Paul Redmond, the chairperson of CMABS, said that many survivors are now elderly and have already died since the revelations about Tuam first emerged, and that "This is yet another delaying tactic by the Government to deny survivors truth and justice.
 The current inquiry is already too limited and excludes many survivors and this delay will now ensure that thousands more survivors are denied justice by death."
-Survivor Mary Teresa Collins and her daughter Laura Angela Collins, chairwoman of Justice 4 All Women & Children said "the government is stalling."
+Survivor Mary Teresa Collins and her daughter Laura Angela Collins, chairwoman of Justice 4 All Women & Children, supported Redmond's position saying that "the government is stalling."

 Reports

 Commission reports

 The Commission was originally due to issue a final report by February 2018, but was given a one-year extension in December 2017.
 The report may include recommendations, including recommendations relating to "relevant matters that it considers may warrant further investigation in the public interest."
-It had been due to issue an interim report in 2016, but when published, this report consisted solely of a request for a time extension to 2018 due to the large number of people wanting to make submissions to the Confidential Committee.
+The committee had been due to issue an interim report in 2016, but when published it consisted solely of a request for a time extension to 2018 due to the large number applications to make submissions to the Confidential Committee.

 A second interim report was issued to the Minister in September 2016 and was published in April 2017.
 The delay, according to the Department of Children and Youth Affairs, was due to the report being referred to the Attorney General for advice on the report's recommendations on the issue of redress.

 A third interim report was published in December 2017.
 Commenting on the report and announcing the time extension for its final report, Minister Zappone said:

-The third interim report reveals that legally enforceable discovery orders relating to the records of Catholic religious congregations that ran most of the homes have been issued but the Commission states that "some have very little material available while others have provided extensive material."
-Government Departments, local authorities and the HSE have also been issued with discovery orders.
+The third interim report revealed that legal discovery orders relating to the records of Catholic religious congregations, which ran most of the homes, had been issued, but the Commission stated that "some have very little material available while others have provided extensive material".
+Government Departments, local authorities and the HSE were also issued with discovery orders.

-The issues raised in the Commission's third report include:
+The issues raised in the Commission's third interim report included: